AsadThafer/graduation_project/README.md

-# Still Under Deployment

-#  Graduation Project Ride Sharing App
+#  Graduation Project Ride Sharing App  *  Still Under Deployment

 This is a ride sharing application built with HTML, CSS, JavaScript and PHP.
 It is a graduation project by Asad Asad and Kholoud Thabet.